MashaGorbunova/game/README.md

 Name of players and results of game are entered into the database for statistics.

 Connection with DB is across php API mysqli.

+This project is developed by me and it's my intellectual property.